finos/legend-integration-juju/README.md

 If you'd like to see the cloud of your choice in this list, do not hesitate to [create an issue](https://github.com/finos/legend-integration-juju/issues)

 ## Versioning
-The Legend Charm bundle is composed by several charms, which are hosted in multiple github repositories (see below).
+The Legend Charm Bundle is composed by several charms, which are hosted in multiple github repositories (see below).

 Bundles and charms can be released through 2 different channels: **stable** and **edge**; the stable bundle will use stable charm versions, and similarly edge bundles will use edge charm versions.